mainkoon81/Study-01-Business-Analytics-II-Practice/README.md

  - > 3.Inmon's Corporate Information Factory (CIF): `User` can decide the schema organization
  - > 4.Hybrid of [Bus + CIF]: `User` can decide the schema organization

-DWH architecture varies depends on the answer of this question: `To what extent is data engineer(you) gonna let USERS decide how the data schemas are organized?`: The answer of this question will change ETL method as well.
+DWH architecture varies depends on the answer of this question: `To what extent is data engineer(you) gonna let USERS decide how the data schemas are organized?`: The answer will ultimately change **ETL method** in the Back_room.

 ### 1. Kimball's Bus:
 <img src="https://user-images.githubusercontent.com/31917400/59796328-218ba500-92d5-11e9-9c97-37727eacae75.jpg" />